The Sky Tonight

 Acrux, the brightest star in the Southern Cross, is also known as Alpha Crucis.
 It is a close binary, circled by a third dwarf companion.

-Alpha Centauri (also known as Rigil Kentaurus, Rigil Kent or Toliman) is a binary easily seen with a small telescope.
-The components are both solar-type main sequence stars, one of type G and the other, slightly cooler and fainter, of type K. Through a telescope this star system looks like a pair of distant but bright car headlights.
-Alpha Centauri A and B take 80 years to complete an orbit, but a tiny third component, the 11th magnitude red dwarf Proxima Centauri, takes about 1 million years to orbit the other two.
+Alpha Centauri (also known as Rigil Kentaurus, Rigil Kent or Toliman) is a binary easily seen with the smallest telescope.
+The components are both solar-type main sequence stars, one of type G and the other, slightly cooler and fainter, of type K. Through a small telescope this star system looks like a pair of distant but bright car headlights.
+Alpha Centauri A and B take 80 years to complete an orbit, but a tiny third component, the 11th magnitude red dwarf Proxima takes about 1 million years to orbit the other two.
 It is about one tenth of a light year from the bright pair and a little closer to us, hence its name.
 This makes it our nearest interstellar neighbour, with a distance of 4.3 light years.
 Red dwarfs are by far the most common type of star, but, being so small and faint, none is visible to the unaided eye.
 Because they use up so little of their energy, they are also the longest-lived of stars.
 The bigger a star is, the shorter its life.

 Close-up of the star field around Proxima Centauri